cnyvfang/CORUN-Colabator/README.md

 ⚠️ **Please replace the dataset path in the corresponding option files with your own dataset path.**

 ### 1. Pretraining
-This step can be skipped if you DO NOT USE OUR CORUN, and have already well-trained your model in your framework.
+This step can be skipped IF YOU DO NOT USE OUR CORUN, and have already well-trained your model in your framework.

 ```bash
 # Multi-GPU